 Courses attended at the Language Center or at ETH appear automatically on the UZH transcript of records.

+International students from overseas will receive their transcript of records per mail.
 The transcript of records is always sent to the address you have saved in the university's contact database.
 It is therefore imperative that you change your address using the UZH online service before returning home.

 UZH grading system